randyrossi/vicii-kawari/README.md

 Firmware | Variant Code | Trade-off
 ---------|--------------|----------
 Default  | DVI          | Less visible border area esp. for NTSC chips.
 Less compatible PAL mode.
 Some monitors won't display it.
 However, you get fully defined hires (80 column and 640x200) modes
 Scaled   | DVS         | More visible border area for NTSC chips.
 More compatible PAL mode.
 However, you will get pixelated hires (80 column and 640x200) modes as the output is scaled.
+Regular C64 video modes will still look fine.

 If you are not interested in the extended features and are having trouble with the PAL mode on your monitor, try the alternate firmware.
 The modes are summarized below: